 Can I Drive with a Bad Timing Chain?

 It’s not advisable to drive once the timing chain is damaged.
-Even if you suspect that it could be going bad, you should inspect it right away.
+If you even suspect that it could be going bad, you should inspect it right away.
 Depending on the damage, you might even prefer to have it towed to the nearest service center.

 Otherwise, driving with a bad timing chain can lead to engine failure.
 If the valves and pistons collide because of the faulty timing, your motor could be destroyed.
 Instead of simply needing a new timing chain, you will be looking at a rebuilt or replaced engine, which is much more expensive to deal with.